Master of Public Administration (MPA) Curriculum

-The MPA core curriculum combines a globally oriented and comparative approach to national policy-making with rigorous courses in economics, quantitative analysis and management.
-Students choose from a broad range of concentrations (majors): International Security Policy, International Finance and Economic Policy, Economic and Political Development, Human Rights and Humanitarian Policy, and Urban and Social Policy.
-Graduates possess advanced analytical abilities and career-oriented professional knowledge and skills, acquired through a curriculum that integrates Columbia University’s unsurpassed academic rigor with extensive experiential learning, including the most diverse capstone workshop program in the field.
+The MPA core curriculum combines a globally oriented and comparative approach to national policy-making with rigorous coursework in economics, quantitative analysis, and management.
+Students can tailor their education by choosing from a broad range of concentrations, including International Security Policy, International Finance and Economic Policy, Economic and Political Development, Human Rights and Humanitarian Policy, and Urban and Social Policy.

-For additional information on the Master's of Public Administration program, including information for prospective students and admissions, please refer back to the MPA program page.
+For additional information on the Master of Public Administration program, including information for prospective students and admissions, please refer back to the MPA program page.

 MPA Core Curriculum